Silicon-7/challenges/search_challenge.md

 # Search Challenge

 Write a program in Ruby that emulates a database.
 However, you will not be using a database.
-You will be given a file and you will need to search the file using familiar terms, such as 'find'.
+You will be given a file [file.txt](file.txt) and you will need to search the file using familiar terms, such as 'find'.

 ## Goal